d4hines/marigold-tezos/docs/alpha/michelson.rst

 until it is actually originated.

 -  ``ALLOW_DFS``: This instruction offers permission of running DFS to the applied operation.
-By default, the permission is absent.
+Notice that it requires the operation of its parent has permission, otherwise the permission will be absented, even ``ALLOW_DFS`` is applied.
+If the permission is absent in current operation, it's not possible to pass through.

 ::